h-janes/flask-sitemapper/README.md

 * Import the instance(s) when creating your flask app and initialize with `sitemapper.init_app(app)` ***after*** registering your blueprints.

 You can also add Flask endpoints to the sitemap by using their endpoint name as shown below.
-Keyword arguments can still be given after the endpoint name.
+Arguments can still be given after the endpoint name.
 ```python
 sitemapper.add_endpoint("r_contact", lastmod="2022-02-09")
 ```